SUSTAINABLE HUNGER INITIATIVE

 Our COVID-19 Response & How You Can Help

-Founded in 2017, the Sustainable Hunger Initiative is a community- and collaboration- driven program addressing the intersectionality of poverty, hunger, poor nutrition, and health outcomes such as diabetes through nutrition education, community outreach, and providing access to healthy foods for families.
+Founded in 2017, the Sustainable Hunger Initiative is a community- and collaboration- driven program addressing the intersectionality of residential segregation, poverty, and related environmental and health disparities through education, community outreach, and providing access to healthy foods for families.

 cabbage grown at Greenville Community Garden (photo courtesy of Abigail Yoon)